-For microorganisms’ organic acids can act as a source of carbon and energy as well as inhibitory agents and this action depends upon the concentration of organic acid, its ability to enter the bacterial cell and capacity of microorganism to metabolize the organic acid.
-Non Dissociated form of organic acids is lipophilic in nature and it can only enter the bacterial cells.
-Once it enters the bacterial cell, due to neutral pH of bacterial cytoplasm it readily converts into dissociated form and releases H+ and A- ions which reduces the cellular pH of the bacterial cell.
+For microorganisms’ organic acids can act as a source of carbon and energy as well as inhibitory agents and this action depends upon the concentration of organic acid, its ability to enter the bacterial cell and capacity of a microorganism to metabolize the organic acid.
+Non- a dissociated form of organic acids is lipophilic in nature and it can only enter the bacterial cells.
+Once it enters the bacterial cell, due to neutral pH of bacterial cytoplasm it readily converts into dissociated form and releases H+ and A- ions which reduce the cellular pH of the bacterial cell.

 Control of E. coli, Salmonella, Clostridia

 Enteric pathogens like Salmonella, E. coli and Clostridium create a negave environment at intesnal level.
 Birds take up these pathogens from contaminated water and feed and ﬁrst colonize in the proximal digesve tract of birds before moving to the hind gut.
 With the acidiﬁcaon of water due to organic acid salts in the proximal digesve tract the introducon of pathogenic microorganisms in the gut is prevented.

 The goal of a successful gut environment modiﬁcaon program is to create an environment that is beneﬁcial for normal microﬂora and detrimental to colonization by enteric pathogens.
 Most of the organic acids are considered as best for gut environment modiﬁcaons.